-- A. The attached financial reports were prepared in accordance with accounting standards generally accepted in the Philippines. - B. Except as reported in the Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A), there were no unusual items affecting assets, liabilities, equity, net income or cash flows for the period. - C. There were no material changes in estimates of amounts reported in prior periods that have material effects in the current period. - D. Except as disclosed in the MD&A, there were no other issuances, repurchases and repayments of debt and equity securities.
-There were no changes in the composition of the Company during the period such as business combinations, acquisitions or disposals of subsidiaries and long-term investments, restructuring, and discontinued operations, except for the accounting for the PinoyLotto Technologies Corporation as a joint operation as discussed above. - E. There were no material events subsequent to December 31, 2022 up to the date of this report that needs disclosure herein. - F. There were no changes in contingent liabilities or contingent assets since December 31, 2023, as of the date of this report - G. There exist no material contingencies affecting the current period.
+- C. Except as reported in the Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A), there were no unusual items affecting assets, liabilities, equity, net income or cash flows for the period. - D. There were no material changes in estimates of amounts reported in prior periods that have material effects in the current period. - E. Except as disclosed in the MD&A, there were no other issuances, repurchases and repayments of debt and equity securities.
+There were no changes in the composition of the Company during the period such as business combinations, acquisitions or disposals of subsidiaries and long-term investments, restructuring, and discontinued operations, except for the accounting for the PinoyLotto Technologies Corporation as a joint operation as discussed above. - F. There were no material events subsequent to December 31, 2022 up to the date of this report that needs disclosure herein.

+- G. There were no changes in contingent liabilities or contingent assets since December 31, 2022, as of the date of this report. - H. There exists no material contingencies affecting the current period.